naboshi229/My_Basic_Programs/Blind_Auction/README.md

 # Blind_Auction
 ## Description
 This program imitates blind auction.
+Taking various names and bids in loop.
+Printing the winner of the auction with the highest bid at the end.
 ## Quick note
 - Blind_Auction.py
 - Blind_Auction_ART.py